michaelbromley/angularUtils/src/directives/pagination/README.md

 This means that you can also use any kind of filters you like, etc.

 * **`itemsPerPage`** The `expression` **must** include this filter.
 It is required by the pagination logic.
 The syntax is the same as any filter: `itemsPerPage: 10`, or you can also bind it to a property of the $scope: `itemsPerPage: pageSize`.
+The optional third argument `paginationId` is used when you need more than one independent pagination instance on one page.
+See the section below on setting up multiple instances.

 * **`current-page`** (optional) Specify a property on your controller's $scope that will be bound to the current page of the pagination.
 If this is not specified, the directive will automatically create a property named `__currentPage` and use that instead.

+* **`pagination-id`** (optional) Used to group together the dir-paginate directive with a corresponding dir-pagination-controls when you need more than one pagination instance per page.
+See the section below on setting up multiple instances.

 * **`total-items`** When working with asynchronous data (i.e. data that is paginated on the server and sent one page at a time to the client), you would be sent only one page of results and then some meta-data containing the total number of results.
 In this case, the pagination directive would think that your one page